ObjectDB Database Search

 ; @Lob @Basic(fetch = FetchType .LAZY) private byte[] content; And after some queries with Thing ... of the photos despite of using fetch = FetchType .LAZY.
 How can I fix this memory issue?
 Vladiator Vlad Myachikov FetchType .LAZY is a hint that JPA implementations are allowed to ignore.
 Currently

-JPA Enum Constant in javax.persistence.
-FetchType EAGER Defines that data must be eagerly fetched.
+JPA Enum Constant in jakarta.persistence.
+FetchType EAGER Data must be eagerly fetched.
 Since: JPA 1.0

-JPA Enum Constant in javax.persistence.
-FetchType LAZY Defines that data can be lazily fetched.
+JPA Enum Constant in jakarta.persistence.
+FetchType LAZY Data may be lazily fetched.
 Since: JPA 1.0

 JPA Entity Fields